 How long after bonding can I eat?

-After dental bonding you do not have to wait to eat or drink.
-Bonding cures immediately so it is completely safe to eat or drink directly after your appointment.
-However, you should be aware that you may experience some slight tooth sensitivity to heat and cold after bonding.
+After dental bonding, you do not have to wait to eat or drink.
+Bonding cures immediately, so eating or drinking directly after your appointment is completely safe.
+However, you should know that you may experience slight tooth sensitivity to heat and cold after bonding.

 Does bonding stain easily?